franciskershaw/festiviews/testing.md

 * There were three contrast errors on the festival hubs information section, from the external ticket links and the covid 2021 status for when a festival is 'cancelled' or 'going ahead'.
 The external links were amended in a way that kept the intended aesthetic and cleared the error, however I decided to disregard the contrast issue for the covid 2021 status as it presented the same issues found when amended the previous two bullet points.

-* I was presented a warning of redundant about a potential redundant link as my footer and main navivagtion contained the same logo and redirect to the homepage.
+* I was presented with a warning about a redundant about a potential redundant link as my footer and main navigation contained the same logo and *anchor* tag to the homepage.
 I decided to disregard this warning as I deem the footer as being as appropriate a place as the navigation bar to contain a logo and a link back to the homepage.

 ## Google Lighthouse

 Using Google's lighthouse feature, I was able to assess the performance of the site.
 All pages were working to a good standard, however issues with image size were highlighted.
 I compressed these using TinyJPG to help improve speed a bit.
 This was not possible for the images being rendered by URL link, but on future iterations of the site I'd like to use direct upload for these images which will help significantly.

-The overall performance of the site (especially on mobile) has plenty of room for improvement on future iterations of the site, as dependancy on Boostrap among other things won't have helped with the speed.
+The overall performance of the site (especially on mobile) has plenty of room for improvement on future iterations of the site, as dependency on Bootstrap among other things won't have helped with the speed.

 [Back to the top](#testing)